 The process of extracting useful information from online collections or data in order to select, analyze, and organize the data.
 There are many ways to perform data mining, but almost all methods involve automated ways to find all types and sizes of content in order to aid its extraction.
 (Source: Elsevier http://www.elsevier.com/about/universal-access/content-mining-policies)

 A collection of interrelated data, usually presented in tabular form.
+Often these data can be studied, mined, or otherwise manipulated by use of a computer.
 See also "Open Data."

 A work based upon one or more preexisting works, such as a translation, musical arrangement, dramatization, fictionalization, motion picture version, sound recording, art reproduction, abridgment, condensation, or any other form in which a work may be recast, transformed, or adapted.
 "A work consisting of editorial revisions, annotations, elaborations, or other modifications . . . is a derivative work.”
 (Source: U.S. Copyright Law, Title 17, Section 101)